In-Depth Examguru Environmental Study Materials for Competitive Exams

 Environment

-Meaning of Environment The literal meaning of environment is the 'surrounding of an object'.
-The root world 'environ' of environment is a French word meaning 'surround' or 'encircle'.
-Thus, anything that su
+Meaning of Environment The literal meaning of environment is the 'surroundings of an object'.
+The root word 'environ' of environment is a French word meaning 'surround' or 'encircle'.
+Thus, anythin

 examguru by ExamGuru

-The earth comprises three spheres— Lithosphere, Hydrosphere and Atmosphere.
-These spheres are generally considered as land (soil), water and air respectively.
-The study of lithosphere, hydrosphere and atmosphere is known as 'Geomorphol
+Earth’s Spheres and the Science Behind Them The Earth comprises three spheres— Lithosphere, Hydrosphere, and Atmosphere.
+These spheres are generally considered as land (soil), water, and air, respectively.
+The study of the lithosphere

 examguru by ExamGuru

-Ecology: Concepts & Facts The term Ecology is the combination of two Greek words, Oikos (='house/habitat/dwelling place) and Logos (= the study /science of).
-Thus, Ecology is the study/science of the biosphere (dwelling place of organis
+Ecology: Concepts & Facts Origin and Meaning of Ecology The term ecology is the combination of two Greek words, oikos (= 'house/habitat/dwelling place) and logos (= the study/science of).
+Thus, Ecology is the study/sci

 examguru by ExamGuru